 A city participates in the CDBG program in one of two ways.
 Smaller cities participate in the State Administered CDBG program.
 This program is in place to assist smaller cities who do not have the internal capacity to administer their own programs.
-Maricopa County has been designated as an Urban County program which means that the State Administered CDBG program is administered by the County's Human Resources Department.
+Maricopa County has been designated as an Urban County Program which means that the State Administered CDBG program is administered by the County's Human Resources Department.
 Through this program, the State allocates funds directly to Maricopa County who distributes these funds to program participants through a competitive grant process.
-An Urban County program participant is not guaranteed to receive funding.
-Each year, the Urban County Program participants apply to the County for funding of specific projects.
+An Urban County Program participant is not guaranteed to receive funding.
+Each year, the Urban County Program participants apply to the County for funding for specific projects.
 The Community Development Advisory Committee (CDAC), made up of representatives from the participating communities and the County at large, reviews the applications and makes recommendations for funding to the County Board of Supervisors who then makes the final determination on grant awards and funding levels.

 The other way a city may participate in CDBG is through the CDBG Entitlement Community Program.
-To become an entitlement community grantee a city must have a population of 50,000 and be formally invited by HUD to participate in the program.
+To become an entitlement community grantee a city must have a population of 50,000 or more and be formally invited by HUD to participate in the program.
 An entitlement community grantee is entitled to receive an annual allocation of CDBG funds directly from HUD, rather than going through a competitive process.
 These allocated funds can be used for a wide variety of projects and a portion of the funds also can be used to cover administrative costs.

-The City of Goodyear was invited by HUD to become an entitlement community grantee in 2008 and 2010.
-At that time, the City felt that it did not have the internal capacity to administer its own program and decided to continue its participation in the Urban County Program and executed a three-year agreement with Maricopa County.
-This agreement expires on June 30, 2015.
+The city of Goodyear was first invited by HUD to become an entitlement community grantee in 2008.
+The invitation does not expire so each time the City's 3-year cooperative agreement with Maricopa County expires, the City must revisit the decision.
+In the past, the City felt that it did not have the internal capacity to administer its own program and decided to continue its participation in the Urban County Program.